steffensc/pyvicon-datatstream-module/README.md

 ## To Do's:
-- v0.2.1 ISSUE: BUILD FAILS on Windows and UBUNTU!!!!
-Probably due to error when linking the compiled boost lib with the vicon datastream sdk library.
+- ISSUE: BUILD FAILS on Windows!!!!
+Probably due to error with white spaces in path when trying to reference to .lib file
-- BUILD FAILS on Windows: Warning of coming close to the "maximum full path to an object file is 250"
-- Test on other Platforms: Windows, RaspBerry Pi ...
+- Test on other Platforms: Windows
 - Clean up Makefile
 - Add examples
-- Check if another source for downloading the Vicon Datastream SDK sources is available
+- Check if another source for downloading the Vicon Datastream SDK sources is available.
+At the moment the files are fenced behind a registration / email wall.
-- Fix the "DOWNLOAD_EXTRACT_TIMESTAMP" warnig / error message thrown by Cmake when fetching the boost lib sources zip from GitHub
+- Fix the "DOWNLOAD_EXTRACT_TIMESTAMP" warning / error message thrown by Cmake when fetching the boost lib sources zip from GitHub